wso2/docs-is/en/docs/apis/calling-admin-services.md

 2. Go to `           <IS_HOME>/bin/          ` folder and start
-    the WSO2 product as follows,
+    the WSO2 product as follows.

     ``` java tab="In Linux Environment"
     sh wso2server.sh -DosgiConsole